Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 Then we used Java to export two files.
 We want one file to contain the training data which will be a map or character image data to actually character and another file to contain the testing data which will be characters mapped to the name of the CAPTCHA they belong to.
 In Java we convert the data into a 25 by 25 boolean array in order to make it easier to train on and export.

-Since our niave algorithm only accepts about half the data, we will want to download about 30000 CAPTCHAS just to be safe.
+Since our niave algorithm only accepts about half the data, we will want to download about 30000 CAPTCHAs just to be safe.
 Then we can pass it in and generate our testing data.
 After that, we're pretty much done.
 We just train the network on the training data then run the testing data through it and output a solution file.
 See [cnn.py](cnn.py).

 That's it!
 You're all done, just upload the solution file to their endpoint with cURL or something else and you'll get the magic time.